A book lover's reader questionairre: Part 2

 49. Do you like to keep your books organized?

-Since working in the library, I keep my books arranged by subject and genre at home. :D Classics with Classics, etc.
+Since working in the library, I keep my books arranged by genre, subject and author at home. :D Classics with Classics, etc.

 50. Do you prefer to keep books or give them away once you’ve read them?